mmontossi/analytics-rails/README.md

 ## Usage

-Tags will be show only in production, the include tag must be added before any other tag.
+NOTE: Tags will be show only in production and the include tag must be added before any other tag.

 ### Include